Price Anchoring: The Unfair Advantage

-In our previous post, we discussed how price promotions and discounts actually hurt both your brand and your bottom line and why you should avoid them at all costs.
-Following the post, we received many questions about what can a business do instead claiming that customers only want low prices.
+In my previous post, I discussed how price promotions and discounts actually hurt both your brand and your bottom line and why you should avoid them at all costs.
+Following the post, I received many questions about what can a business do instead of claiming that customers only want low prices.

 What if I told you that you can make any price appear cheaper?
 Any price?

-This is why price anchoring is the single-most effective/influential cognitive bias, you’re probably not using to your business and brand’s best advantage.
+This is why price anchoring is the single most effective/influential cognitive bias, which you’re probably not using to your business and brand’s best advantage.

 The Science Behind Cognitive Bias

 When it comes to the effect that the anchoring bias has on a consumer’s perception of price, there aren’t any magic tricks or smoke and mirrors involved.
 No magicians or online gurus peddling their race-to-the-bottom strategies and discount dash tactics as the next BIGGEST ONLINE SALES HACK…ever.
 Nope.
 If that’s what you’d like on your business horizon, I’m afraid that ship has sailed…IN FACT, here’s exactly why discount strategies are damaging your brand and killing sales.

 Since as you appreciate facts as much as I do, the expansive amount of scientific research and academic literature on cognitive biases that’s been created over the past 60 years, is really going to get you going.
 The seminal study of cognitive biases and heuristics was led by behavioral economists Daniel Kahneman and Amos Tversky in the early 1970’s which opened the floodgates of research and discourse on human judgment and decision-making in social psychology, cognitive science, and behavioral economics.

 Since research started nearly six decades ago, the list of cognitive biases continues to evolve as does our understanding of the psychology of judgment and decision making.